The Magician (2006 film): Production

 The film was shot on location in Istanbul, Gallipoli and Eceabat, Turkey.

 Plot

-Iskender is a juggler, but to everyone besides himself and his childhood friend, Maradona, he is actually a magician.
-The two friends undertake a great deal of risk by including Sait in their tour program while being forced to escape Istanbul.
-Moreover, Father Sait had stopped appreciating Iskender years ago.
-While the tour brings them much closer, it also results in a magnificent falling-out.
-Iskender, Maradona, and Sait keep coming back together and falling out with their fellow traveler, Fatma.
+Iskender is a juggler, while Maradona is a magician—at least to everyone except himself and his childhood friend.
+As they flee Istanbul, the two take a significant risk by adding Sait to their touring act, despite Father Sait having lost his appreciation for Iskender years earlier.
+The tour brings them closer but also leads to a bitter falling-out.
+Along the way, Iskender, Maradona, and Sait repeatedly reunite and clash with their fellow traveler, Fatma.